 “Are you sure?”

 I took her hand and moved it to my erection.
 “I’m sure” as I bent in to kiss her.
 I moved so I was above her as I did, out tongues exploring, our moans echoing.
 I pushed her onto her back and suddenly she said, “Aren’t you forgetting something?”
 It hit me.
-I jumped up and dug into the drawer where I’d hidden a box of condoms.
-(She later told me she had some in case I’d forgotten.)
+I jumped up and dug into the drawer where I hid a box of condoms.
+(She later told me she had some in case I forgot.)
 Somehow my shaking hands were able to open the package and get it on.

 As I turned, she told me she needed to get “wetter.”
 I took my cue and entered the bed from its foot.
-She spread her legs and I saw her folds and I saw they glistened slightly.
+She spread her legs and I saw her folds, inner and outer, and I saw they glistened slightly.
 My ex enjoyed oral, and on that at least I had experience.
 I hoped to display it with Kait.
-I bent down, my mouth inches from her pussy.
+I bent down, my mouth inches away.
 Her hands were lightly on her thighs.
 I used my right hand to spread her nether lips and moved to run my tongue up and down them, lightly crossing her clit.

 Her hips began to slowly rock in rhythm with my licks and I felt her hands caress the back of my head as I continued.
 Her moans had begun as, I’m sure, had mine.
 She pushed my head down slightly so I could try to enter her.
 I turned my tongue into a tube and slowly inserted it, but not far.
 She abruptly pushed my head away.